khaman1/ILI9486-ADC/README.md

 This project is programmed on NUCLEO-f446re with a MCUFriend 3.5" ILI9486 display.
 There are some additional pins needed for the project as well:

-- ADC pin: A5
+- ADC pin: A5 (Potentiometer)
-- Led pin: PC3
+- 2 LED pins: PC3
 - LCD shield: hooked into the NUCLEO as followed:

     LCD       |     NUCLEO